 Shaming the Speaker as a Hypocrite

 Moreover, such actions are often used to attack a speaker as a hypocrite.
-Hypocrisy makes people uneasy because it suggests unfairness - someone gets credit for holding a professed view without “doing the work” of acting on, or receiving the consequences of that view.
+Yes, some public persons appear indifferent to charges of hypocrisy, but others may find the experience of such an accusation rather unpleasant.
+Hypocrisy makes some people uneasy because it suggests unfairness - someone gets credit for holding a professed view without “doing the work” of acting on, or receiving the consequences of that view..

 This form of human perception is not necessarily wrong.
 In some cases the public position is indeed a dishonest front for the speaker’s real agenda.
-In other cases, though, the more well-considered public position is the one a speaker is more likely to hold to over time (and be held accountable for over time).
+In other cases, though, the public position is sincerely held and one a speaker is more likely to hold to over time (and be held accountable for over time) - in which case non-consensual publication of a one-time private statement paints the speaker in a false light.

 It is not necessarily hypocrisy where a person “vents” emotionally driven views in private that will be revised in calmer times, nor is it hypocrisy when an uninformed private comment is later revised upon further information and reflection.
 And in some cases, having a “public” and a “private” position is a hallmark of political and social intelligence, and a strategic way of relating to various groups.